ZakariyaRguibi/SFxLens/README.md

-# SFxLens - Salesforce Automation Viewer
+# SFxLens - Salesforce Automation Analyzer

-A standalone web application designed to fetch, display, and analyze all automation in a Salesforce instance.
+A Salesforce-native application designed to fetch, display, and analyze all automation in your Salesforce org.
 It provides a clear overview of flows, Apex triggers, and related classes, along with a log visualization tool to identify errors efficiently.

 ## Prerequisites

-- Node.js (v16 or newer)
-- npm or yarn
-- Salesforce Developer Account with API access
+- Salesforce Developer Account / Sandbox
+- Salesforce CLI
+- VS Code with Salesforce Extension Pack
+- Git

 ## Installation